 Do you need help to carry out BIA?

-GlobalSUITE Solutions consulting team has extensive experience in conducting BIAs and in implementing business continuity plans in all types of organizations of different sectors, sizes and needs.
+The consulting team of GlobalSuite Solutions has extensive experience in the realization of BIA and in the implementation of business continuity plans in all types of organizations of different sectors, sizes and needs.

-Furthermore, we propose use of GlobalSUITE® software, developed entirely by our team, which allows the configuration of its BIA methodology, the preparation of questionnaires for the departments and the management of the information and results obtained after implementation of BIA.
+Likewise, we propose the use of the GlobalSuite® software, developed entirely by our team, which allows the configuration of your BIA methodology, the preparation of questionnaires for the departments and the management of the information and results obtained after the completion of the BIA.